How to start your new job the right way

 Don’t try too hard, relationships are built over time and it’s not a popularity contest.

-If you’re nervous about your first day or how to make impact in a new role, why not try a session of Career Therapy to help you prepare?
-From handshakes to goal setting, it’s good to have a plan.
+If you’re nervous about your first day or how to make an impact in a new role, why not try a session of Career Therapy to help you prepare?
+From handshakes to value props, strategy to goal setting, it’s good to have a plan.